bhanup212/ImageLoader/README.md

-# ImageLoader
+# ImageLoader Lirary

-##simple Imageloading library for android developed in kotlin
+## simple Imageloading library for android developed in kotlin

-###Step1: Add it in your root build.gradle at the end of repositories:
+### Step1: Add it in your root build.gradle at the end of repositories:

 ```
 allprojects {